json-api/json-api/ext/atomic/index.md

 #### Updating To-Many Relationships

-An operation that updates a resource's to-many relationship **MUST** target that relationship through the operation's `ref` member.
+An operation that updates a resource's to-many relationship **MUST** target that relationship through the operation's `ref` or `href` members, but not both.

 To add members to a to-many relationship, the operation **MUST** include an `op` code of `"add"`.
 For example: